Completing Vaccinations

 - Hepatitis B vaccine.

-- Vaccine for diphtheria, tetanus, and polio (inactivated).
+- Vaccine for diphtheria, tetanus, and polio (dead viruses vaccine).

 - MMRV vaccine: for measles, mumps, rubella, and chickenpox.